Textualize/rich/mdtestfiles/test2.md

 foobar
 ```

-1. List item

     Code block
     Indented
         Like this!